jbeacher6/Locatr/README.md

 # Locatr
 iOS app to save location
 This app is used to save user location.
-I renamed the root folder on github from Assignment6 to Locatr for clarity.
+I renamed the root folder on github from Assignment 6b to Locatr for clarity.

 Known issues: memory managment needs work, the way I aligned the storyboard on the application makes stack memory keep going higher and higher.
 In Android, I can manage it with intent flags.